 - a small pinch of kosher salt

 - First, make the caramel.
-In a medium heavy bottomed pan over low heat, combine 1/2 cup granulated sugar and 2 tablespoons water.
+In a medium heavy bottomed pan over low heat, combine the sugar and water.
 Use a heatproof rubber spatula to stir until the sugar dissolves.
 Continue cooking the mixture over low heat, stirring occasionally, until the mixture turns into a light amber, almost golden color.
 Be sure to pay attention to the mixture!
 Sugar can burn surprisingly fast, and if you walk away from the stovetop, you may burn the caramel.
 Once the mixture turns the desired golden color, immediately pour into a 9-inch round cake pan (or mold of your choice — see baker's notes).
 Be sure to do so quickly, as the sugar can harden and stiffen pretty quickly.
 Set aside.

-- Center a rack in the oven and preheat to 350 (F).
-Bring a large pot of water to boil; set aside.
+- Center a rack in the oven and preheat to 350°F. Bring a large pot of water to boil; set aside.

 - Place the covered cake pan in a baking tray with high sides.
 Pour the boiling water (from the 2nd step) into the baking tray until water reaches halfway up the side of the cake pan.
 Carefully transfer to the preheated oven and bake for 40 to 50 minutes, until the sides of the flan are set but the center still wobbles just a little bit.
 The flan will continue to bake and set after it's pulled out the oven, so you don't want to overbake it!
 The center should still jiggle and wobble.
 You can test this by taking a butter knife and tapping the sides of the pan occasionally — unlike cakes where it's important to keep the oven door closed, flans can handle temperature changes and won't be affected if you open the oven door to check the wobble situation occasionally.